linkerd/website/linkerd.io/content/2/architecture/_index.md

 The Linkerd data plane is comprised of lightweight proxies, which are deployed as sidecar containers alongside each instance of your service code.
-In order to “add” a service to the Linkerd service mesh, the pods for that service must be redeployed to include a data plane proxy in each pod.
-(The `linkerd inject` command accomplishes this, as well as the configuration work necessary to transparently funnel traffic from each instance through the proxy.)
-You can [add your service](../adding-your-service) to the data plane with a single CLI command.
+In order to add a service to the Linkerd service mesh, the pods for that service must be redeployed to include a data plane proxy in each pod.
+There are [several ways to add your service](../adding-your-service) to the data plane.

-These proxies transparently intercept communication to and from each pod, and add features such as instrumentation and encryption (TLS), as well as allowing and denying requests according to the relevant policy.

-These proxies are not designed to be configured by hand.
-Rather, their behavior is driven by the control plane.

-### Proxy

-An ultralight transparent proxy written in [Rust](https://www.rust-lang.org/), the proxy is installed into each pod of a service and becomes part of the data plane.
-It receives all incoming traffic for a pod and intercepts all outgoing traffic via an `initContainer` that configures `iptables` to forward the traffic correctly.
-Because it is a sidecar and intercepts all the incoming and outgoing traffic for a service, there are no code changes required and it can even be added to a running service.
+Linkerd's ultralight transparent proxies are written in [Rust](https://www.rust-lang.org/).
+They receive all incoming traffic for a pod and intercept all outgoing traffic.
+This is accomplished via an `initContainer` that configures `iptables` to forward the traffic correctly.
+Because it is a sidecar and intercepts all the incoming and outgoing traffic for a service, there are no code changes required to the application.

 The proxy's features include:

 - Transparent, zero-config proxying for HTTP, HTTP/2, and arbitrary TCP protocols.
 - Automatic Prometheus metrics export for HTTP and TCP traffic.
 - Transparent, zero-config WebSocket proxying.
 - Automatic, latency-aware, layer-7 load balancing.
 - Automatic layer-4 load balancing for non-HTTP traffic.
 - Automatic TLS (experimental).
 - An on-demand diagnostic tap API.

 The proxy supports service discovery via DNS and the [destination gRPC API](https://github.com/linkerd/linkerd2-proxy-api).

-## CLI

-The Linkerd CLI is run locally on your machine and is used to interact with the control and data planes.
-It can be used to view statistics, debug production issues in real time and install/upgrade the control and data planes.

-## Dashboard

-The Linkerd dashboard provides a high level view of what is happening with your services in real time.
-It can be used to view the "golden" metrics (success rate, requests/second and latency), visualize service dependencies and understand the health of specific service routes.
-One way to pull it up is by running `linkerd dashboard` from the command line.

-{{< fig src="/images/architecture/stat.png" title="Top Line Metrics">}}

-## Grafana

-As a component of the control plane, Grafana provides actionable dashboards for your services out of the box.
-It is possible to see high level metrics and dig down into the details, even for pods.

-The dashboards that are provided out of the box include:

-{{< gallery >}}

-{{< gallery-item src="/images/screenshots/grafana-top.png" title="Top Line Metrics" >}}

-{{< gallery-item src="/images/screenshots/grafana-deployment.png" title="Deployment Detail" >}}

-{{< gallery-item src="/images/screenshots/grafana-pod.png" title="Pod Detail" >}}

-{{< gallery-item src="/images/screenshots/grafana-health.png" title="Linkerd Health" >}}

-{{< /gallery >}}

-## Prometheus

-Prometheus is a cloud native monitoring solution that is used to collect and store all the Linkerd metrics.
-It is installed as part of the control plane and provides the data used by the CLI, dashboard and Grafana.

-The proxy exposes a `/metrics` endpoint for Prometheus to scrape on port 4191.
-This is scraped every 10 seconds.
-These metrics are then available to all the other Linkerd components, such as the CLI and dashboard.

-{{< fig src="/images/architecture/prometheus.svg" title="Metrics Collection" >}}